 Have you ever encountered a situation when you speak and hear your every word back?

-This usually happens when there are lots of people and your speaker system is situated too close to your microphone and the sound gets reflected in the speakers.
+This usually happens when there are lots of people, and your speaker system is situated too close to your microphone, and the sound gets reflected in the speakers.

 All you have to do is move the mic away.
-If you are on your phone always mute yourself when listening to others on speakerphone since this can reflect an echo as well.
+If you are on your phone, always mute yourself when listening to others on speakerphone since this can reflect an echo as well.

-6. Don’t use speakerphone
+6. Don’t use a speakerphone

 Speakerphones are a convenient option for hands-free conference calls, though there is trouble with that too.